nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 This guidelines document is a joint effort between the (mostly) Nordic agencies dedicated to providing accessible literature in different formats – e.g. talking books, braille, and accessible e-books – to children and adults with various reading impairments or special needs.
 The participating organisations are [Celia](https://www.celia.fi/), [Dedicon](https://www.dedicon.nl/), [HBS](https://hbs.is/), [MTM](https://mtm.se), [NLB](https://www.nlb.no/), [Nota](https://nota.dk/), [SBS](https://www.sbs.ch/), [SPSM](https://www.spsm.se/), and [Statped](http://statped.no/).

 Making book content accessible starts in well-structured and granular semantic markup using available markup and accessibility standards.
 For the Nordic agencies, a starting point in their production of accessible literature is a base production file in EPUB 3, from which further transformations are made, and/or additional layers of accessibility features are added.
-This guidelines document collects instructions for the application of [[epub-33]] and [[epub-a11y-11]], bridging the gap between general standards and the local context(s) of the Nordic agencies.
+This guidelines document collects instructions for the application of Epub 3 [[epub-33]] and Epub Accessibility 1.1 [[epub-a11y-11]], bridging the gap between general standards and the local context(s) of the Nordic agencies.

 The target audience of the document is mainly the Nordic agencies’ contracted EPUB 3 suppliers, but the guidelines will also be used by staff at the Nordic agencies, other vendors and interested parties, etc.